wp-plugins/twitget/readme.txt

 == Changelog ==

+= 3.1 =
+* [Fix] Fixed an encoding bug that caused settings to be wiped out if Twitter feed had "special characters".

 = 3.0 =
 * [New] Added option to truncate tweets in output
 * [New] Added option to show retweet profile image of original tweet